oliverkatie/katieoliver/README.md

 # HOW F1 TECHNOLOGY IS ADVANCING SOCIETY

-Formula 1 is at the forefront of technology, pioneering new inventions that benefit life beyond the race track, from road cars to consumer electronics, from medical technology and to smart cities.
+Racing on 23 different race cources requres the 10 teams to each compete every season to be the best, meaning that Formula 1 is at the front line of technology, pioneering new inventions that benefit life beyond the race track, from road cars to consumer electronics, from medical technology and to smart cities.

 ## IMPACT ON SOCIETY

 ### Sustainability

 Away from the roads, modern society is benefitting from formula 1’s technical innovations.
 Mclarens F1 Data is being used by air traffic controllers which help to reduce congestion, emissions and time.

+Formula 1 have stated that they will be carbon neutral by 2030, by 2025 all events should be 100% sustaiable and will be eliminating simgle use plastics, and reusing and recycling materials.
+Offices, factories, facilities and  emmisions will also have be powered by 100% renewable energy.

 ### Communication
  Mclarens Data is also now also a vital part of monitoring intensive care patients in hospitals.
 In addition to this, the study of how F1 pit crew operate, has encouraged better communication strategies between surgeons and nurses in operating theaters, among life-saving advancements.